Top 5 This Week

 Victoria’s Alpine High Country

-The Mornington Peninsula, 80km south of Melbourne on the bay side between Port Phillip Bay and Bass Strait, provides Victoria’s most complete day-trip and weekend destination within 90 minutes of the city — the Peninsula Hot Springs (the largest natural hot spring bathing destination in Australia), the Mornington Peninsula wine region (Pinot Gris and Pinot Noir from cool south-facing slopes), the string of bay beaches from Frankston to Portsea, and the surf beaches at Rye and Sorrento on the Bass Strait side.
-Phillip Island, 140km from Melbourne, provides the famous Little Penguin Parade (fairy penguins returning to shore at sunset — the most visited nature event in Victoria), the Moto GP Australian Motorcycle Grand Prix circuit, and the Nobbies coastal boardwalk over seal colonies.
-These two destinations together make Victoria the Australian state with the most complete day-trip circuit from its capital city.
+The Mornington Peninsula sits 80km south of Melbourne, a slim wedge of land between Port Phillip Bay and Bass Strait that rewards a day trip or an easy weekend within 90 minutes of the city.
+The draws are Peninsula Hot Springs, the largest natural hot-spring bathing complex in Australia; a wine region built on Pinot Gris and Pinot Noir from cool south-facing slopes; calm bay beaches from Frankston to Portsea; and the surf at Rye and Sorrento on the strait side.
+Phillip Island, 140km out, is known for the Little Penguin Parade — little penguins streaming ashore at dusk, the state’s signature wildlife spectacle — along with the Australian Motorcycle Grand Prix circuit and the Nobbies boardwalk above the seal colonies.
+Between them, the two make for one of the richest stretches of day-trip country anywhere near an Australian capital.

 Getting the Most Out of Your Visit

-A few practical points that will improve any trip to Victoria.
-Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of Victoria’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
-Allocate more time than you think you need: Victoria consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.
+A few practical notes to sharpen any Victoria itinerary.
+Book accommodation and headline attractions — national parks, popular walking trails, sought-after restaurants — as far ahead as you can; the better options fill weeks or months in advance, especially in peak season.
+A car buys the freedom to range beyond the main centres, and plenty of the state’s finest corners lie where public transport simply does not go.
+For local knowledge, lean on regional visitor centres, independent bookshops and conversations with residents — the moments that stay with you are rarely the ones in the guidebooks.
+Above all, allow more time than you think you need: Victoria rewards travellers who slow down and dig in over those racing to tick off the map.

 Felipe Cota